Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

-We employ the MPF model introduced in \cite{HoffroggePRE2021}, considering its specialization to systems dominated by surface/interface diffusion, as well as interface migration, while neglecting bulk diffusion.
-We also consider grains of the same pure material and neglect any elasticity effects that may arise from GB migration.
-In brief, order parameters $\{\phi_1(\mathbf{r}),\dots,\phi_N(\mathbf{r})\}\equiv\boldsymbol{\varphi}$ akin to smooth characteristic functions track different domains/phases.
-To account for material transport, global concentration fields for $K$ elements $c_i(\mathbf{r})$ are considered.
+We employ the approach introduced in \cite{HoffroggePRE2021}, adapted here to systems dominated by surface/interface diffusion and interface migration, while neglecting bulk diffusion.
+We also consider grains of the same pure material and neglect any elastic effects arising from GB migration.
+Order parameters $\{\phi_1(\mathbf{r}),\dots,\phi_N(\mathbf{r})\} \,\boldsymbol{\varphi}$ akin to smooth characteristic functions track different domains/phases.
+Global concentration fields for $K$ elements $c_i(\mathbf{r})$ account for material transport.
 They can be related to the composition of each phase ($c_{i\alpha}$) via interpolation $c_i(\mathbf{r})=\sum_{\alpha=1}^N \phi_\alpha(\mathbf{r}) c_{i\alpha} $ (spatial dependence will be omitted for brevity).
-In order to describe the chemical interactions within the MPF system, we define a set of $K - 1$ independent chemical potential fields, $\{\mu_1,\dots,\mu_{K-1}\}\equiv\boldsymbol{\mu}$, corresponding to the concentration fields, which distinguish between the solid film, the substrate, and the surrounding vacuum.
+To describe the chemical interactions within the MPF system, we define a set of $K - 1$ independent chemical potential fields, $\{\mu_1,\dots,\mu_{K-1}\}\equiv\boldsymbol{\mu}$, corresponding to the concentration fields, which distinguish between the solid film, the substrate, and the surrounding vacuum.
 The grand potential functional reads

 where